kura120/Blookware/README.md

 <h2>Conclusion</h2>

 <h3>For Developers</h3>

-**YOU MAY EDIT THIS PRODUCT / FORK THIS PROJECT AND EDIT THE FILES AS YOU WISH**
+##### YOU MAY EDIT THIS PRODUCT, FORK, OR CREATE A PULL REQUEST FOR THIS PROJECT AND EDIT THE FILES IN YOUR OWN REPO AS YOU WISH

 this product was meant for learning purposes which means you can fork / copy this project and edit it's contents as you wish.